-Check validity and Read Data File Standard for Flow Cytometry files A vector of filenames filename Character of length 1: filename transformation An character string that defines the type of transformation.
+files A vector of filenames filename Character of length 1: filename transformation An character string that defines the type of transformation.
 Valid values are linearize (default) or scale.
-The linearize transformation applies the appropriate power transform to the data while the scale transformation scales all columns to $[0,10^{decades}]$ . defaulting to decades=0 as in the FCS4 specification.
-A logical can also be used: TRUE is equal to linearize and FALSE corresponds to no transformation.
+The linearize transformation applies the appropriate power transform to the data while the scale transformation scales all columns to \$[0,10^decades]\$. defaulting to decades=0 as in the FCS4 specification.
+A logical can also be used: TRUE is equal to linearize and FALSE(or NULL) corresponds to no transformation.
+Also when the transformation keyword of the FCS header is set to "custom" or "applied", no transformation will be used. which.lines Numeric vector to specify the indices of the lines to be read.
+If NULL all the records are read, if of length 1, a random sample of the size indicated by which.lines is read in. alter.names boolean indicating whether or not we should rename the columns to valid R names using make.names.
+The default is FALSE. column.pattern An optional regular expression defining parameters we should keep when load- ing the file.
+The default is NULL. decades When scaling is activated, the number of decades to use for the output.

-98 read.FCS

-which.lines Numeric vector to specify the indices of the lines to be read.
-If NULL all the records are read, if of length 1, a random sample of the size indicated by which.lines is read in.

-alter.names boolean indicating whether or not we should rename the columns to valid R names using make.names.
-The default is FALSE.

-column.pattern An optional regular expression defining parameters we should keep when loading the file.
-The default is NULL.

-decades When scaling is activated, the number of decades to use for the output.

-ncdf Instead of reading all data into memory, this switches to file-based data storage.
+- ncdf Instead of reading all data into memory, this switches to file-based data storage.
 A netCDF file is creates for each flowFrame in the .flowCoreNcdf subdirectory.
 For large data sets this significantly reduces the memory profile of the R session, to the cost of speed and disk space.
 The exprs and exprs<- methods make sure that the user always gets a matrix of data values.
 Please note that currently all operations that call exprs<-, either explicitly or implicitely, will result in the creation of a new netCDF file.
 This behaviour may change in the future.
 Currently the software does not remove any of the netCDF files and it is up to the user to do clean up.
 The easiest way to do that is to delete the whole netCDF directory.
-To this end, one can invoke the cleanup function.

-min.limit The minimum value in the data range that is allowed.
+To this end, one can invoke the cleanup function. - min.limit The minimum value in the data range that is allowed.
 Some instruments produce extreme artifactual values.
 The positive data range for each parameter is completely defined by the measurement range of the instrument and all larger values are set to this threshold.
 The lower data boundary is not that well defined, since compensation might shift some values below the original measurement range of the instrument.
 The default value of -111 copies the behavior of flowJo.
-It can be set to an arbitrary number or to NULL, in which case the original values are kept.

-dataset The FCS file specification allows for multiple data segments in a single file.

-Since the output of read.
-FCS is a single flowFrame we can't automatically read in all available sets.
-This parameter allows to chose one of the subsets for import.
-Its value is supposed to be an integer in the range of available data sets.
-This argument is imported if there is only a single data segment in the ECS file.
+It can be set to an arbitrary number or to NULL, in which case the original values are kept. - datasetThe FCS file specification allows for multiple data segments in a single file.Since the output of read.FCS is a single flowFrame we can't automatically readin all available sets.
+This parameter allows to chose one of the subsets for import.Its value is supposed to be an integer in the range of available data sets.
+Thisargument is ignored if there is only a single data segment in the FCS file. - emptyValue boolean indicating whether or not we allow empty value for keyword values in TEXT segment.
+It affects how the double delimiters are treated.
+IF TRUE, The double delimiters are parsed as a pair of start and end single delimiter for an empty value.
+Otherwise, double delimiters are parsed one part of string as the keyword value. default is TRUE.